- Kayla Orthman September, 2022

-Harrison Christilles is a junior Music Theatre Performance major, and he’s very excited to be working with Jessie Chapman and Hannah Murray, as well as the wonderfully talented Justin McCarthy.
-Harrison is thrilled to be performing again with a live audience and can’t wait to share this sweet charming story with everyone.
-Previous credits include Charlie Brown (You’re a Good Man Charlie Brown), Javert (Les Misérables), Al Deluca (A Chorus Line), and more.
+Harrison Christilles is a senior Music Theatre Performance major, and he’s very excited to be working with Jessie Chapman and Hannah Murray, as well as the wonderfully talented Justin McCarthy.
+Harrison is thrilled to be performing again with a live audience and can’t wait to share this larger than life show with everyone.
+Previous credits include Charlie Brown (You’re a Good Man Charlie Brown), John Brooke (Little Women), Javert (Les Misérables), and more.
 Harrison would also like to thank his friends and family for their endless support.

 - Merlyne E. Desire November, 2021

 Merlyne E. Desire is a senior who created her own major of Music Technology and Business, through the Interdisciplinary Studies Program.
 Growing up, she sang in school and church choirs.
 With music technology under her belt, she composes, produces, and is an artist of the songs she creates as well as film music.
 She has published songs “Lemonade”, and “Reflection” so far this year.
 She hopes to work in the music industry someday not just as an artist and performer, but as a producer, A&R, and musician too.
 She is looking forward to working as an audio engineer this school year.

 - Joey Gold November, 2021

 Joey Gold is a sophomore music theatre performance major, and is incredibly excited to make her Plymouth State debut with this production.
 Joey would like to thank her family, friends, and the entire cast crew of Charlie Brown, as well as Fran page and Hannah Murray for supporting her throughout this production!
 Past credits include Tracy Turblad (Hairspray), Dragon (shrek), Paulette (Legally Blonde).